yogesnsamy/myappiskcon/README.md

 5. Type 'npm install' to install all dependencies.

 6. Type 'npm start' to start the app locally and view it at http://localhost:3000

+Key logic is in the following files:
+- routes/index.js
+- views/index.ejs